sylwiavargas/ActiveRecord-VHS-Store/README.md

 **READ**
 - `Genre.most_popular` - returns a list of 5 most popular genres based on number of movies
 - `Genre.longest_movies` - returns a genre whose movies length average is the highest (remember to also test it with an instance of a Genre that does not have any movies associated)

----

-## Contributing

-Did you find a bug?
-A typo?
-Do you have an idea for a new hot deliverable?
-Please [create an issue](https://github.com/sylwiavargas/ActiveRecord-VHS-Store/issues) describing what change you'd like to see and whether you'd like to code it.
-Wait for my response and if it's a 👍, go ahead: fork the repo, write code and open a PR with a description of changes.

-✨ Shoutout to [Danny Sasse](https://github.com/sylwiavargas/ActiveRecord-VHS-Store) for finding a squishing a bug in seeds!